hl7ch/ch-orf/input/pagecontent/index.md

 <sup>&#91;Table 7&#93;</sup> *Generic elements in questionnaires compliant to the ORF implementation guide*

-<sup>&#91;Table 7&#93;</sup> shows that the FHIR representation of elements representing a person and/or an organisation is defined by the **PractitionerRole** resource.
-The Practitioner and/or the Organisation resource can then be referenced from the PractitionerRole resource.
+<sup>&#91;Table 7&#93;</sup> shows that the FHIR representation of elements representing a person and/or an organization is defined by the **PractitionerRole** resource.
+The Practitioner and/or the Organization resource can then be referenced from the PractitionerRole resource.

 #### Healthcare Domain specific Elements of a Questionnaire